-The firmware for the zBX is managed, controlled, and delivered in the same way as the firmware for the z114 server.
-It is packaged and tested with System z microcode, and changes are supplied and applied with Machine Change Level (MCL) bundle releases.
+The firmware for the zBX is managed, controlled, and delivered in the same way as for the z196.
+It is packaged and tested with System z microcode and changes are supplied and applied with MCL bundle releases.

-Here, we summarize the benefits of the zBX firmware that is packaged with the System z microcode:
+Here we summarize the benefits of the zBX firmware packaged with System z microcode:

-- ► Tested together with the System z driver code and MCL bundle releases. - ► Retrieval of code is the same integrated process for System z (IBM RETAIN® or media). - ▶ No need to use separate tools and connect to websites to obtain code.

-- ▶ New upcoming System z firmware features, such as Digitally Signed Firmware, are used. - ▶ Infrastructure incorporates System z concurrency controls where possible. - ► zBX firmware update fully concurrent, blades similar to Config Off/On controls. - Audit trail of all code changes in security log. - Automatic back-out of changes to previous working level on code application failures. - Optimizer firmware.
+- ► Tested together with System z driver code and MCL bundle releases - ► Retrieve code as same integrated process of System z (IBM RETAIN® or media) - ▶ No need to use separate tools and connect to websites to obtain code - Utilize new upcoming System z firmware features, such as Digitally Signed Firmware - ► Infrastructure incorporates System z concurrency controls where possible - ▶ zBX firmware update fully concurrent, blades similar to Config Off/On controls - ► Audit trail of all code changes in security log - ► Automatic back out of changes to previous working level on code apply failures - ► Optimizer firmware